mjc5776/ClickyGame/README.md

 # ClickyGame

-This project is memmory game created using React.
+This project is memory game created using React.

 <strong>Libraries, Packages Used</strong> <br/>
 React<br/>